Sanctions will apply

 Students who have outstanding tuition fees from a previous programme and wish to apply for a new programme at the University will not have their application processed.

-Students who have successfully completed their programme but have an outstanding tuition fee debt will not have a degree, diploma, certificate or other academic award granted and conferred.
+Students who have successfully completed their programme but have an outstanding tuition fee debt one calendar month before the date of the award will not be deemed eligible to have a degree, diploma, certificate or other academic award granted and conferred.

-Students will not be permitted to attend a graduation ceremony nor receive a transcript of marks.
+Students with outstanding debt will not be permitted to attend a graduation ceremony nor receive a transcript of marks.

 Students who leave the University with outstanding tuition fees will be traced via the debt collection agency engaged by the University and debts will be recovered via the appropriate legal process.